If your house feels one random toy pile away from total chaos… same.

 Maximum intent leads to minimal clutter

-If your house has been stressing you out (mine definitely was), consider this your gentle nudge to give yourself the gift of space this season.
-A little decluttering now means more peace, less panic, and a home that actually feels ready for everything December throws at us.
+If your house has been stressing you out (mine definitely was), consider this your gentle nudge to give yourself the gift of space.
+A little decluttering now means more peace, less panic, and a home that actually feels ready for everything life throws at us.
 My whole family agrees our house just ... feels better.

 And if you fill a trunk full of donations too?
 Welcome to the club — you’re in good company.